 Balance is the ability to keep a controlled position during a specific task, and helps us in walking, climbing or even sitting.
-It also helps us develop coordination, promotes problemsolving skills, and helps children understand mechanical principles such as gravity, equilibrium, and sports skills.
+It also helps us develop coordination.

 - Stepping logs of varying heights can be an inexpensive way of promoting balance. - Larger logs can be used to sit, stand or climb on